acevnn/vue-task-app/README.md

-A basic Vue Project task manager, mainly implemented with Composition API and it's features.
+A basic Vue Project task manager app, mainly implemented with Composition API and git its features.